 The purpose of CDS Alumni Collaborative Projects is to:

 - Develop collaboration among the alumni with various research skills;

 - Investigate CDS alumni and student issues and challenges; and

 - Publish and present project results in a peer-reviewed venue.

 CDS Alumni SIG established CDS Alumni Collaborative Projects in 2018.
-Every year four research team projects are supported by Alumni SIG to be completed, presented, and submitted the projects for peer reviewed journal publication by the end of the year.
+Every year four research team projects are supported by Alumni SIG to be completed, presented, and submitted for peer reviewed journal publication by the end of the year.
 All research members are CDS doctoral alumni.
-Since 2018, 8 research team projects have been completed and 4 additional teams are in progress in 2020.
+Between 2018 and 2019, eight research team projects have been completed; four additional team projects are in progress in 2020.

 CDS Alumni Collaborative Fellowship Projects are offered in four research topics.
 While the last topic is open, the goal of these projects is to focus on and elucidate the professional and scholarship experiences and development of doctoral alumni and, the third specifically focuses on experiences as a doctoral student at the University of Phoenix.